 Cellist / Conductor Mstislav Rostropovich

 A Conversation with Bruce Duffie

-This webpage presents the transcript of a conversation I was privileged
+This webpage presents the transcript of a conversation I was privileged to

-at Orchestra Hall in Chicago at the end of May, 2004.
+Hall in Chicago at the end of May, 2004.

 Most of my interviews which I have presented on my websites either begin

 of the life and accomplishments of this musician would at least double the

 length of this page.
 So for anyone wishing to read the details and

 statistics of his life, let me simply direct you to a Google search, which

 will present pages of hits from which to choose.